Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 This trek is named for the packers and drivers of the thousands of horses, mules and bullocks that plied the “Back O’Cairns” between 1872 and the turn of the century.

 This trek commences from Kalinvale Farm, Kalunga some 10km south of Herberton where the donkeys are agisted.
 This trek visits the once populous and busy mining centres of Watsonville, Rocky Bluffs, Montalbion, Irvinebank and Lancelot, a circuit of some 90km.
 Walk Ruffashell Street, the main street of Rocky Bluffs where the rough terrains permitted only wheelbarrows access, swim in the clear water of the Walsh River at the geological curiosity of Natural Bridge, contemplate the fate of those pioneers now resting in the cemeteries at Watsonville and Stannary Hills, admire the views from the Dargo Range before plummeting into Silver Valley -the site of the first discovery of silver in Australia.
 There will be time to quench thirsts at the Irvinebank Tavern and visit Loudoun House which is now a museum but was once the family home of John Moffat, North Queensland’s own mining magnate.
-View a Rainbow Serpent in a rock art gallery and look for platypus along the Wild River during the final leg.
+Look for platypus along the Wild River during the final leg.

 Cairns, Queensland, Australia